developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 machine.
 The reason is that the TF module and its TF state file is in our local machine.
 We also do not need the `become` and as such it is turned off.
 4. You will notice that the job manifest is using AWS CLI Docker image.
-By specifying some of the expected [environment variables][aws-cli-env-var], we are able to use the AWS CLI without the requirement of manual `aws configure`.
+By specifying some of the expected environment variables[^14], we are able to use the AWS CLI without the requirement of manual `aws configure`.
 </div>